 - A. Early dismissals must be arranged prior to the absence.
-Requests for early dismissals must be made no later than the end of second (B) lunch.
-This includes PM Assembly Schedule days. - B. The Attendance Office will not excuse an absence afterwards unless approved by an administrator, which will result in disciplinary action. - C. Students must sign out at the Attendance Office when they leave during the school day or the absence is considered truancy.
+Requests for early dismissals must be made no later than the end of second (B) lunch (12:30PM). - B. Students must provide a note from the parent before school or during options to receive their early dismissal pass as we do not deliver early release notices to students. - C. The Attendance Office will not excuse an absence afterwards unless approved by an administrator, which will result in disciplinary action. - D. Students must sign out at the Attendance Office when they leave during the school day or the absence is considered an unexcused absence.